ml5js/Intro-ML-Arts-IMA-F24/05-neural-networks/README.md

 1. Watch [Machine Learning for Human Creative Practice](https://vimeo.com/287094397) by Dr. Rebecca Fiebrink at Eyeo 2018.
 Reflect on the question: How can machine learning support and expand people’s creative practices?

 Write a response to this question and outline an initial idea for your project.
 Do you plan to build on a previous assignment or start something new?
-Post a link to your response the [ml5.js Project Wiki page](https://github.com/ml5js/Intro-ML-Arts-IMA-F24/wiki/ml5.js-Project).
+Post a link to your response on the [ml5.js Project Step 1 Wiki page](https://github.com/ml5js/Intro-ML-Arts-IMA-F24/wiki/ml5.js-Project-1).

 ### Due Thursday, Oct 17